-10222 Entomology - An exhibit (excluding live specimens) that shows learning or is an outgrowth of an entomology or bee project experience.
+10222 Entomology - Any exhibit that shows learning from an entomology or bee project (excluding live specimens) that is an outgrowth or an entomology or bee project learning experience.
 Includes specimen collections and may include products (ex: honey) or equipment as part of the display.

-10224 Fish and Wildlife - An exhibit that shows learning about a fish and/or wildlife project or program such as identification, habitats, harvest, taxidermy, etc. Any specimens must have been legally taken and must include information about date and location of harvest, or who the specimen was acquired from if not self-harvested.
+10224 Fish and Wildlife - Any exhibit that shows learning about a fish and/or wildlife project or program such as identification, habitats, harvest, taxidermy, etc. Any specimens must have been legally taken and must include information about date and location of harvest, and who the specimen was acquired from if not self-harvested.
 Feral pigs (including Russian/European Boar) are NOT permitted in taxidermy exhibits.

-10226 Forestry - An exhibit, including collections, that show learning from participation in a forestry project or program.
+10226 Forestry - Any exhibit, including collections, that show learning from participation in a forestry project or program.

-10230 Horticulture and Plant Science - An exhibit that shows learning about the growth, use, and value of plants, soils, small fruit production, vegetable and flower gardens, plant nutrition, careers, etc. (Garden crops and herbs are exhibited in classes in the 4-H Horticulture Department under 4-H Livestock.)
+10230 Horticulture - An exhibit that shows learning about the growth, use and value of plants, small fruits, vegetable and flower gardens, and landscape design.
+(Garden crops and herbs are exhibited in classes in the 4-H Horticulture Department).